Topological orderings of weighted directed acyclic graphs: Marking and Unmarking

 \section{Marking and Unmarking}

-In this section we prove Theorem \ref{main-one}.
-In particular, given a weighted DAG $G$ and a non-negative mark-unmark sequence, we will construct a non-negative mark sequence for $G$.
+In this section we prove Theorem \ref{main-one}.\footnote{A sketch of this proof posted by the fourth author can be found online at http://cstheory.stackexchange.com/questions/1399} In particular, given a weighted DAG $G$ and a non-negative mark-unmark sequence, we will construct a non-negative mark sequence for $G$.
 We begin with some definitions.
 By $w(X)$ we denote the sum of the weights of the elements of a set of vertices $X$.
-We say that a set $Y \subset X$ is $X$-\emph{outward closed} if for every edge $uv$ if $u \in Y$, $v \in X$, then $v \in Y$, i.e., every edge between $Y$ and $X \setminus Y$ is directed towards $Y$.
-Similarly, say that a set $Y \subset X$ is $X$-\emph{inward closed} if for every $uv$ edge if $v \in Y$, $u \in X$, then $u \in Y$, i.e., every edge between $Y$ and $X \setminus Y$ is directed towards $X \setminus Y$.
-For simplicity we call a set of vertices $Y$ of a DAG $G$ \emph{inward closed} (\emph{outward closed}) if $Y$ is $V(G)$-inward closed ($V(G)$-outward closed).
+We say that a set $Y \subseteq X$ is $X$-\emph{indirected} if every edge between $Y$ and $X \setminus Y$ is directed towards $Y$.
+Similarly, say that a set $Y \subseteq X$ is $X$-\emph{outdirected} if every edge between $Y$ and $X \setminus Y$ is directed towards $X \setminus Y$.
+For simplicity, we call a set of vertices $Y$ of a DAG $G$ \emph{outdirected} (\emph{indirected}) if $Y$ is $V(G)$-outdirected ($V(G)$-indirected).
+Note that this definition corresponds to the definition of indirected given in the previous section.
+Figure~1 (a) gives an example of $X$-indirected and $X$-outdirected sets.

 \begin{proof}[Proof of Theorem~\ref{main-one}] Let $G$ be a weighted DAG with a non-negative mark-unmark sequence.
 Let $M_1,M_2,$ $\ldots,$ $M_t$ be a mark-unmark sequence with at least one unmark step (otherwise we are done) of minimum length.
-For $i\in [t]$, put $U_i=\cup_{j=1}^{i-1} M_j \setminus M_i$, i.e., the set of elements that have been unmarked in any of the first $i$ steps.
-Note that $U_i$ is $(M_i\cup U_i)$-outward closed.
+For $i\in [t]$,\footnote{Here (and later) $[t]$ stands for $\{1,\ldots,t\}$.} put $U_i=(\cup_{j=1}^{i-1} M_j) \setminus M_i$, i.e., the set of elements that were marked in the first $i-1$ steps, but later became unmarked (in one of the first $i$ steps).
+Note that $U_i$ is $(M_i\cup U_i)$-indirected.
+Figure~1 (b) gives an example of the steps of a mark-unmark sequence and of $U_i$.

 \begin{claim} $w(U_i)>0$ for all $i$. \end{claim}